Multi-agent contract design with a budget: Introduction

 Our main contribution is then to introduce a subclass of SGE contracts, called Luce contracts, and to show that there is always a Luce contract that is optimal.
-A Luce contract is defined by assigning weights to and a (weak) priority order over the set of agents, and it distributes the entire budget among the highest-priority successful agents in proportion to their weights.
+A Luce contract is defined by assigning a weight to each agent and a (weak) priority order over the set of agents, so that the entire budget is distributed among the highest-priority successful agents in proportion to their weights.
 We show that Luce contracts are minimally sufficient to implement the maximal set, and thus, the principal can always optimize over Luce contracts.
 This result provides for a significant reduction in the complexity of the design problem, narrowing the search space from a $\Theta(n 2^n)$-dimensional space of complex and difficult-to-interpret contracts to an $(n-1)$-dimensional space of simple and easily interpretable contracts.
 We apply our results to the special case of two agents with quadratic costs, where our analysis uncovers an interesting robustness in the structure of the optimal contract to the heterogeneity in the agents' cost parameters.\\

 Lastly, we discuss the desirability of Luce contracts for implementation in more standard contract design environments, where the principal incurs a direct cost from rewarding the agents but is not budget-constrained.
 In such environments, the principal has access to a wide range of contracts, including piece-rate and bonus-pool contracts, for the purpose of inducing any desired effort profile.
 We characterize the set of effort profiles that can be implemented via Luce contracts with some budget and show that, for any such profile, the total payment under any implementing contract is a mean-preserving spread of the total payment under the corresponding Luce contract.
 It follows that Luce contracts minimize both the maximum total payment the principal might need to make and the variability in total payment for these effort profiles.
 With these desirable properties, we believe Luce contracts might provide a useful alternative for inducing effort over commonly studied contracts, like piece-rate and bonus-pool contracts, for the purpose of implementation in general multi-agent contract design environments.